ungive/video-conversion-service/README.md

   instead of downloading and starting conversion on the first request.
   If requests to the convert endpoint are delayed, setting this is recommended
+- `rts`: Enables real-time streaming which limits the streaming framerate to the target output frame rate (see `ofr`).
+  This reduces stress on the server and should be set, if possible.
 - `osz`: The target output video size.
 If not specified, the original video size or the server's maximum output size is used, whichever is smaller